 For UVCB substances, such as the registered substance, the reporting of such other constituents according to the hydrocarbon classes to which they belong is necessary for this purpose.
-The hydrocarbon classes to be reported should include not only the hydrocarbon classes referred to in the chemical name of the substance (i.e. linear alkanes and aromatic hydrocarbons) but also any other hydrocarbon class present in the composition of the registered substance (such as branched alkanes, cycloalkanes, linear alkenes, branched alkenes, cycloalkenes and any other hydrocarbon class, as appropriate).
+The hydrocarbon classes to be reported should include not only the hydrocarbon classes which are contributing to generate the chemical name of the substance (i.e. linear alkanes, branched alkanes, cycloalkanes and aromatic hydrocarbons) but also any other hydrocarbon class present in the composition of the registered substance (such as linear alkenes, branched alkenes, cycloalkenes and any other hydrocarbon class, as appropriate) independent of their concentration.
 For each hydrocarbon class, the carbon number range should at least be reported in order to set the limits of the constituents covered.